sth4k/ObjectDetection/README.md

 python train.py -o artelab -p artelab/ObjectsSegmentationFashion_v1.0/

 train.py is used to train the Artelab model, with a pre-trained weights from ResNet50. -o shows the parser to preprocess the annotation file. -p indicates the image directory.
 The weights are saved in the format of "artelab.hdf5_epoch_n" where n shows the epochs the weight is saved

+Preprocessing: Man's apparels' images are removed, only 'drezzy_women_clothing' and 'drezzy_women_underwear' are used.

 Prediction: